Description

 LESSON 4: PROJECT ANALYSIS

 Project evaluation should never be a mechanical exercise in which the financial manager takes a set of cash-flow forecasts and cranks out a net present value.
 Cash-flow estimates are just that—estimates.
-Financial managers need to look behind the forecasts to try to understand what makes the project tick and what could go wrong with it.
-A number of techniques have been developed to help managers identify the key assumptions in their analysis.
 These techniques involve asking a number of “what-if ” questions.
 What if your market share turns out to be higher or lower than you forecast?
 What if interest rates rise during the life of the project?

 Reviews